tinybirdco/st-albnas-hackathon/README.md

 #### Here's what you have to do to get the participation award:
 - Submit a valid entry (see above)
 - Star this repo
-- Follow Tinybird on Twitter: [@tinybirdco](https://twitter.com/tinybirdco)
+- Follow Tinybird on Twitter [@tinybirdco](https://twitter.com/tinybirdco) and/or LinkedIn
-- Optional: Share your submission on Twitter using #stalbnashackathon (tag @tinybirdco too!)
+- Share your submission on Twitter/LinkedIn using #stalbnashackathon (tag us too!)

 ## Need help?
 Join our [Community Slack](https://www.tinybird.co/join-our-slack-community)!